jsta/ProgrammingNotes/ReadMe.md

 ## Programming Notes

 This is a set of text files with my personal notes related to various programming languages and tools.

-Some of this may be specific to my own particular setup (for example, that I'm mostly working on a Mac).
+Inspired by https://github.com/kbroman/ProgrammingNotes

 ---